Venkatasiva-18/QuickServe-Localized-Service-Discovery-and-Booking-App/README.md

 ## 🔐 Security Features

-- Password encryption with Spring Security
+- Password encryption with BCrypt
-- JWT-based authentication
+- OTP-based email verification for registration
 - CORS configuration for frontend-backend communication
 - Role-based authorization on API endpoints
 - XSS and CSRF protection